 You don’t need to earn more money to be rich.
-In fact, all the money in the world won’t make you feel rich.
-You need something more.
+And even all the money in the world won’t make you feel rich.
+It would help if you had something more.

 You need more, more, and more

 Everyone needs more, more, and more.
-Society programs you like that before you can add 2 and 2 together.
-Salesmen do, to be more specific.
+You do too.
+Society programs us all like that before we can add 2 and 2 together.
+Salespeople do, to be more specific.

-For the most part, you’re not even paying money – you’re paying with your attention.
+For the most part, you’re not even paying with your money — you’re paying with your attention.

-Your best friend is selling you her vacation pictures on Facebook.
+Your best friend is selling you her vacation pictures on Instagram.
 She wants more likes!

-Your brother is selling funny Tweets, he works so hard for retweets, even I retweeted him once or twice.
+Your brother is selling his funny Tweets & he works hard for retweets.
+Even I retweeted him once or twice.

-You’re also selling… on Myspace, even though you aren’t very successful lately.
+You’re also selling… on Facebook, even though you aren’t very successful lately.

 All that drills a habit in your head.
-The habit of wanting more and more.Society pushes you to want more, more, and more.Click To Tweet
+The habit consuming on a whim.

 The result is simple yet terrifying.
 You never get bored.